Makerfabs/Maduino-Zero-Lorawan/readme.md

 The module supports 868MHz and 915MHz Lorawan communication, but requires upload different firmware.

-You must need a J-Link V9.
+**You must need a J-Link V9.**

 Please refer to the document for detailed burning method.

+- Maduino Zero Lorawan Change Frequence.docx

 ## Equipment list